IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/low-resource.md

  <!--- The **aeb-eng** training data are the same as the one used in the previous IWSLT tasks: <a href="https://iwslt.org/2022/dialect">https://iwslt.org/2022/dialect</a>.
 We suggest you follow the train/dev/test1 split instructions according to the linked webpage.-->
  - The **apc-eng** validation/testing data (with transcriptions) can be found [here](https://github.com/ufal/IWSLT2024_Levantine_Arabic_data).
 Participants are provided with about 120k lines of multi-parallel North Levantine-MSA-English textual data, that can be downloaded from the [LINDAT/CLARIAH-CZ Repository](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-5033).
 For the speech data, we recommend two LDC resources: BBN/AUB DARPA Babylon Levantine corpus ([Speech + Transcript]((https://catalog.ldc.upenn.edu/LDC2005S08))) and the Levantine Arabic QT Training Data Set 5 corpus ([Speech](https://catalog.ldc.upenn.edu/LDC2006S29) + [Transcript](https://catalog.ldc.upenn.edu/LDC2006T07)).
+ For validation, please use the [validation](http://hdl.handle.net/11234/1-5518) and [test](http://hdl.handle.net/11234/1-5519) splits of [IWSLT 2024](https://iwslt.org/2024/low-resource).
+We will provide a new test set for the evaluation period.

 We also provide links to speech recognition datasets that include Arabic data:
 - OpenSLR Resource [SLR46](https://www.openslr.org/46/)